 19. Go meatless.
 Have you ever compared the price between a pound of ground beef and a can of beans?
 There’s a huge difference.
 You don’t have to live off tofu to save money, but swapping two meat-based meals a week to vegetarian options will save a ton on food costs.

 20. Buy your jeans at a discount retailer.
 I wholeheartedly admit that I’m a denim snob.
 You will not see me wearing anything other than Paige, Joe’s or True Religion.
 You also won’t see me pay anything close to retail price for my designer denim.
 If you’re just as picky about your jeans, buy them from stores like TJ Maxx, Nordstrom Rack and Loehmann’s, where denim is usually discounted by at least $100.

 21. Use an HSA.
 If medical expenses are eating up your monthly budget, look into opening a health savings account (HSA).
 These accounts allow you to deposit pretax money, much like a 401(k), to be used to cover out-of-pocket medical costs.
 Restrictions apply, so find out if you qualify.

 22. Start an Amazon store.
 Man Vs. Debt community manager, Joan Otto, writes that she began selling old books and DVDs through an Amazon store and now brings in $180 a month on average.

 23. Collect your debts.
 Someone probably owes you money.
 Time for them to pay up.

 24. Try bartering.
 Yes, bartering.
 People really do exchange goods and services instead of cash, and they are saving a ton of money on everything from haircuts to child care.
-Real Simple states that the Craigslist bartering boards have experienced a 100 percent increase in just the past year.

 25. Sell your unused gift cards.
 It’s essentially cash just sitting around untouched — sell gift cards you haven’t used and put the money in your savings account.